VuLe005/Website-Dsc80/DataCleaning.md

 for completeness.
 This means that any missing data left is NMAR, for example, 'goldat25mins' has some missing values which can be expected because not all games last 25 mins long.
 Thus it's NMAR.

+Tanks/Bruisers tend to destroy towers more often than tanky supports, becaues that is one of the jobs of a top laner.
 One column that depends on another is towers and gamelength, which the longer the game happens, the more towers are destroyed:

 ```py